huseinzol05/water-healer/README.md

         This is useful when you do batch processing, you might delete some rows after did some unique operations.
     silent: bool, (default=False)
         if True, will not print any log in this function.
+    asynchronous: bool, (default=False)
+        if True, it will update kafka offset async manner.
     **kwargs:
         Keyword arguments to pass to callback.